Mo9948/IUC_IP/README.md

 # Polyhedral Properties of the Induced Custer Subgraphs

-This respiratory contains the code and instances accompaning the following paper:
+This respiratory contains the code and instances accompanying the following paper:

 > **S. Hosseinian and S. Butenko.
 [Polyhedral Properties of the Induced Cluster Subgraphs.](https://arxiv.org/abs/1904.12025) _arXiv preprint arXiv:1904.12025 (2019)_**